newrelic/nri-consul/README.md

 In order to use the Consul Integration it is required to configure `consul-config.yml.sample` file.
 Firstly, rename the file to `consul-config.yml`.
 Then, depending on your needs, specify all instances that you want to monitor.
 Once this is done, restart the Infrastructure agent.

 You can view your data in Insights by creating your own custom NRQL queries.
-To do so use the **ConsulClusterSample** and **ConsulAgentSample** event type.
+To do so use the **ConsulDatacenterSample** and **ConsulAgentSample** event type.

 ## Compatibility